-The Hearing Officer will make determinations regarding relevancy of questions before a party or witness answers.
-If a determination is made to exclude the question based on relevancy, the Hearing Officer will provide an explanation of why the question was deemed irrelevant and excluded.
+The Hearing Officer or Chair of the Hearing Panel will make determinations regarding relevancy of questions before a party or witness answers.
+If a determination is made to exclude the question based on relevancy, the Hearing Officer or Panel Chair will provide an explanation of why the question was deemed irrelevant and excluded.

-The Hearing Officer may disallow the attendance of any advisor if, in the discretion of the Hearing Officer, such person's presence becomes disruptive or obstructive to the hearing or otherwise warrants removal.
+The Hearing Officer or Panel Chair may disallow the attendance of any advisor if, in the discretion of the Hearing Officer or Panel Chair, such person's presence becomes disruptive or obstructive to the hearing or otherwise warrants removal.
 Advisors will be not be permitted to badger or question the opposing party or any witness in an abusive or threatening manner.
 Absent accommodation for a disability, the parties may not be accompanied by any other individual during the hearing process except as set forth in this policy.
-College officials may seek advice from the College's Office of General Counsel on questions of law, policy, and procedure at any time during the process.
+University officials may seek advice from the University's Office of General Counsel on questions of law, policy, and procedure at any time during the process.